paidem/guacozy/docs/installation/database.md

-The database connection settings  is passed using `DJANGO_DB_URL` environment variable which conforms to django-environ standarts
+The database connection settings  is passed using `DJANGO_DB_URL` environment variable which conforms to django-environ standards
 You can find documentation here: https://django-environ.readthedocs.io/en/latest/#django-environ

 Container build includes drivers for SQLite and PostgreSQL (psycopg2)